 pub fn add_to_waitlist() {}

-The module tree remains the same and the function calls in eat_at_restaurant will work without any modification, even though the definitions live in different files.
-This lets you move modules to new files as they grow in size.
+The module tree remains the same, and the function calls in eat_at_restaurant will work without any modification, even though the definitions live in different files.
+This technique lets you move modules to new files as they grow in size.

 Note that the pub use crate::front_of_house::hosting statement in src/lib.rs also hasn’t changed, nor does use have any impact on what files are compiled as part of the crate.
-The mod keyword declares modules and Rust looks in a file with the same name as the module for the code that goes into that module.
+The mod keyword declares modules, and Rust looks in a file with the same name as the module for the code that goes into that module.

 Summary

 Rust lets you organize your packages into crates and your crates into modules so you can refer to items defined in one module from another module.
 You can do this by specifying absolute or relative paths.
-These paths can be brought into scope with a use statement so that you can use a shorter path for multiple uses of the item in that scope.
-Module code is private by default, but you can choose to make definitions public by adding the pub keyword.
+These paths can be brought into scope with a use statement so you can use a shorter path for multiple uses of the item in that scope.
+Module code is private by default, but you can make definitions public by adding the pub keyword.

-In the next chapter, we’ll look at some collection data structures in the standard library that you can use in your nice, neatly organized code.
+In the next chapter, we’ll look at some collection data structures in the standard library that you can use in your neatly organized code.